 It's a “row of three Economy seats joined together to create a flexible space," according to the Air New Zealand website.
 A special seatbelt dubbed a “Cuddle Belt" keeps two passengers buckled in as they sleep (cuddling for sure, it's tight) while laying across the three seats.

-The Skycouch has been around for seven years, but its baby-friendly makeover and new accessories—a kid-friendly, updated Cuddle Belt; and the Infant Harness, Infant Belt and Skycouch Pod—are new for 2018.
+The Skycouch has been around for seven years, but its baby-friendly makeover and new accessories—a kid-friendly, updated Cuddle Belt; and the Infant Harness, Infant Belt and Skycouch Pod—are new as of 2018.

 “While we initially marketed it to couples, we quickly found the product suited parents with young families especially well.
 Parents can relax while their children are able to have their own space and flat area to play without interrupting other passengers," Air New Zealand's General Manager of Customer Experience, Anita Hawthorne, explains.